The Hub’s mission is to help independent life-long learners have the best of both worlds: customization and community.

 Aside from the Internet and basic office tools, other software platforms have been deployed, as the need arises.
 These have included Trello (for project management), Canva (for graphic design and videos), and Milanote (a digital whiteboard that has served as a “wonderwall” where everyone can list what they’re curious about—e.g., “why do wildfires start?” and “how is blue cheese made?”—which can then prompt research and discussion).

 The facilitators are not expected to be subject-matter experts in everything that’s covered, which would be impossible.
 Rather, their role is like a combination of composer, musician, and conductor, with the goal of everyone co-creating a beautiful piece of music.
 They come prepared to suggest activities, guest speakers and field trips, and then make the necessary arrangements on the back end.
 They also actively participate in everything, modeling qualities such as intellectual curiosity, learning, and grown-up conversation.
-All the while, they also look for opportunities to challenge participants to think more deeply and creatively, to consider new angles, and to develop valuable “soft skills” such as the “five C’s” (critical thinking and problem solving; communication; collaboration; creativity and innovation; and citizenship), while ensuring that the group culture is maintained.
+All the while, often using the Socratic method, they look for opportunities to challenge participants to think more deeply and creatively, to consider new angles, and to develop valuable “soft skills” such as the “five C’s” (critical thinking and problem solving; communication; collaboration; creativity and innovation; and citizenship), while ensuring that the group culture is maintained.

 Having a team of two facilitators per cohort (once the group size warrants) has practical advantages—such as guided breakout rooms, and a colleague to confer with—and also allows participants to interact with multiple adults who bring different life experiences, perspectives, interests, ideas and personalities to the table.
 (Facilitators have discussed their roles and observations in much greater detail in The Hub’s information session recordings.)